Anti-Covid vaccines in the sky? Medicine opens Nobel season

 Two names are necessary as much as they are debated for the speculations around the price of “physiology or medicine”: the Hungarian Katalin Kariko and the American Drew Weissman, pioneers of messenger RNA vaccines and professors at the American University of Pennsylvania .

-Their findings, published from 2005, paved the way for vaccines from Pfizer / BioNTech and Moderna laboratories, already injected into more than a billion people around the world to protect them from Covid-19.
+Their findings, published from 2005, paved the way for vaccines from Pfizer / BioNTech and Moderna laboratories, already administered to more than a billion people around the world to protect them from Covid-19.
 And the technology is also the subject of promising developments against other diseases and viruses.

 Too early this year or unavoidable given their “benefit for humanity”, the slogan set by the creator of the prizes, the Swedish inventor Alfred Nobel (1833-1896)?